FRRouting/frr/doc/user/ripd.rst

    Set the default BFD profile to use for all RIP peers.
 This profile will be used when no specific profile is configured on an interface.

+In order to enable RIP functionality in the interfaces the following interface configuration is available:

+.. clicmd:: ip rip

+   Enables the RIP reception and sending of packets with other RIP router neighbors.

 .. _rip-version-control: